monkdbofficial/monk-documentation/README.md

 Users can query using `psql`/`postgresql` **sql** statements or our query HTTP API.

-Users can also try out our SDK.
-It is highlighted in this [file](requirements.txt).

 We shall be releasing SDK support for other stacks as well.

 - [![Released](https://img.shields.io/badge/Python-Released-brightgreen)](https://pypi.org/project/monkdb/)